The London Gold Fix#

 The price set at the London Gold Fix is also used by large gold owners, including refineries and mining companies, to value their inventories.

 Most central banks, such as the Bank of England, rely on the PM Fix to put a price on their stock of gold bullion.
 Many retail outlets, such as coin dealers and gold jewelry manufacturers, also use the London Gold Fix to adjust their prices once a day.

 The London Gold Fix is also used by gold derivative markets to put a price on various margined positions such as futures, gold swaps and gold options.

 Can I Trade Gold at the London Fix?#

 Unfortunately the Gold Fix is not easily accessible to the general public.
 The problem is that the dealers are concerned with wholesale order sizes and few will open accounts for private individuals, and in any case the settlement condition is the London Good Delivery bar.
 At 400 ounces these are too rich for most private buyers.

 For private individuals who do want to trade at the fix you actually can, through BullionVault.
-You will need to register your account on-line, and fund it with sufficient cash to buy at least 1 gram plus we charge 0.8% for buying or selling at the daily price.
+You will need to register your account on-line, and fund it with sufficient cash to buy at least 1 gram plus we charge 0.5% for buying or selling at the daily price, with an additional currency-switching fee for orders set in Euros, British Pounds or Japanese Yen.
 For more information about buying at the London Gold Fix please see our daily price help section.

 If you want to buy gold you can do so on-line at BullionVault.com.